+It’s been a year since we lost him, and there’s still an empty place in my heart.
 I’d just finished a couple chocolate chip cookies and was rolling past the phone on the wall by the kitchen door when it rang.
 Immediately, I knew there was bad news coming even though nobody had answered yet.
 Mom hopped up to grab it, and I continued down the … Read More They just don’t make ’em like that anymore.

 I took a break from everything Saturday and spent the day at the farm doing a bunch of not much.
 Before lunch, mom and dad scurried around picking vegetables, hoeing, and fertilizing the garden- which is looking pretty good so far this year.

 Today is my dad’s 67th birthday, marking the 2/3 point on the journey to 100 (if you round up).
 I’ve been around for the last 39 of his birthdays and have watched his hair go from brown to gray and from gray to gray and white.